GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/3-Challenge-Vision.md

 Create a new function to ask LLM to understand and extract information from image or photo.

-There is a `Vision` page on chatbot, the page have an image upload button, and a button to invoke AI Service and get back a vision response.
+There is a `Vision` page (`apps\chatbot\pages\vision\Vision.tsx`) on chatbot, the page have an image upload button, and a button to invoke AI Service and get back a vision response.

 Complete the `visionApi` function to send a prompt with a uploaded image and receive an response that anlysis the features on the photo. the gpt model will describe the content of the image.